 Salary, Benefits and Working Hours

-The salary for this temporary post is between £32,357 and £41,800 per annum dependent on skills and experience.
-In addition, the post holder will receive 25 days paid annual leave plus bank holidays and 2.5 ‘privilege’ days.
+In addition, the post-holder will receive, pro-rated, 25 days paid annual leave plus bank holidays and 2.5 ‘privilege’ days.
 Employees are also offered the following benefits:

 - NEST Pension Scheme

-- Interest free loans after six months satisfactory service Interest free season ticket loan Cycle to work loan
+- Interest free loans after six months satisfactory service:

 - Eye Tests